- Prayer and Worship

 Sharing the Principles of Catholic Social Teaching:

 Parishes and other Catholic organizations are encouraged to share the Church's teaching on the relationships between Christian faith and political life.
 The Church's teaching on political responsibility, human life, human rights, and justice and peace need to be shared more widely and effectively.
 Cards summarizing seven key themes of Catholic social teaching that can serve as guidelines for involvement in public life are available from the USCCB (English pub. no. 5-315, Spanish pub. no. 5-815; call 800-235-8722.)
-The Forming Consciences for Faithful Citizenship statement, bulletin insert, and DVD are helpful tools for developing educational programs.
+The Forming Consciences for Faithful Citizenship statement, bulletin insert, and other materials at www.faithfulcitizenship.org are useful for developing educational programs.

 Ballot Measures: Supporting or opposing ballot measures, including referenda, initiatives, constitutional amendments, and similar procedures, is considered "lobbying" activity and not political campaign activity.
 Parishes and other church organizations can take positions on such measures and work to support or oppose them within the limits of permitted lobbying activity for section 501(c)(3) organizations.
 Any questions on these limits should be directed to your diocesan attorney or state Catholic conference.